It’s a tough choice: riding or biking? Do treadmills burn more calories than exercise bikes? Do exercise bikes provide greater safety?

-Whether you’re looking to add a piece of cardio equipment to your home gym or you’re trying to decide which machine at the gym is worth your time, both the treadmill and the exercise bike can offer a great workout.
-But the positives and negatives associated with each machine depend on you, and what exactly you want to get out of your workout.
+Either way, whether you’re looking to add cardio equipment to your home gym or deciding which machine at the gym to use, both the treadmill and the exercise bike can offer a great workout.
+But the positives and negatives associated with each machine depend on you and what exactly you want to get out of your workout.

-There are some important differences between the two types of gym equipment, and there are several factors you should consider when looking for the right one for your needs and budget.
+There are some important differences between the two types of gym equipment, and there are several factors you should consider when looking for the right one.
+These factors include:

 — Calorie burn.

 — Space in the home.

 For many people, a top consideration for selecting a piece of fitness equipment is how many calories you can burn while using it.

 Both treadmills and exercise bikes are effective for calorie loss and muscle conditioning, says Jessica Brown, a New York City-area certified fitness trainer and founder of The Glute Recruit, a personal training service.
 However, because a traditional treadmill means standing up and bearing your own body weight, the actual calorie burn may be a little higher.